 2. Capital.com – Newbie-Friendly ETF Broker With $20 Deposit

 Capital.com is particularly well suited to beginners for various reasons.
 For a start, the trading platform is simple to use, and the minimum deposit is just $20.
-Additionally, this broker is regulated and licensed by CySEC and the FCA for your safety.
+Additionally, this broker is regulated and licensed by CySEC, FCA, ASIC, and NBRB for your safety.
 As such, are dealing with a reputable company that takes investor protection seriously.The trading platform offers access to multiple markets, including indices, commodities, forex, CFDs, shares, and heaps of ETFs.

 Our guide found that there are 3,000 assets on offer at Capital.com.
 This includes 95 ETFs, tracking everything from the FTSE 100 and S&P 500, to the Dow Jones, gold, and oil.
 We mentioned the fact this broker is newbie-friendly - this is also thanks to the impressive amount of educational content and trading tools on offer.
 If what is on the proprietary platform isn't enough for you, consider downloading the 'Investmate'. app.